B.S. Degree Requirements

-Requirements for the B.S.
-Degree in Psychology for students who enrolled at Duke prior to fall 2018
+Requirements for the BS in Psychology for students who matriculated at Duke beginning Summer 2012

-2. Quantitative Studies Requirement: Students must take one of the following courses: MATH 22, 112, or 122, or Statistical Science 210 or 340.
-Note that Psychology 201L, the statistics class in Psychology, will not enable students to enroll in Statistical Science 210 or 340, and students should review the Statistical Science website for the prerequisites for these classes.
+2. Quantitative Studies Requirement.
+Students must take one of the following courses: MATH 22, 112, or 122; STA 210 or 340.
+Note that PSY 201L, the statistics class in Psychology, will not enable students to enroll in STA 210 or 340, and students should review the Statistical Science website for the prerequisites for these classes.

-3. Five Electives Requirement: Some flexibility is allowed in completing this requirement, thus different students may follow different paths to the BS degree, considering the following:
+3. Five Natural Science Electives Requirement.
+Some flexibility is allowed in completing this requirement, thus different students may follow different paths to the BS, considering the following:

 • At least two courses in Psychology must carry the NS code.
 If these are not used to satisfy the 11-course AB requirement, they can count as two of the five NS electives.